tomato42/tls13-spec/draft-ietf-tls-tls13.md

 If no common cryptographic parameters can be negotiated, the server will send a fatal alert.

+TLS also allows several optimized variants of the basic handshake, as described below.

+### Cached Server Configuration

+During an initial handshake, the client can provide a server configuration containing a long-term (EC)DH share.
+On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server need not send either a Certificate or CertificateVerify message.
+This optimization allows the server to amortize the transmission of these messages and the server's signature over multiple handshakes, thus reducing the server's computational cost for cipher suites where signatures are slower than key agreement, principally RSA signatures paired with ECDHE.

+### 0-RTT Exchange

-In cases where the client and server have communicated before and the server has indicated willingness, the client can consolidate its entire first flight of messages to the server as well as send application data in its first flight, as shown below:
+When a cached server configuration is used, the client can also send application data as well as its Certificate and CertificateVerify (if client authentication is requested) on its first flight, thus reducing handshake latency, as shown below.

        Client                                               Server